joro86/GeorgievBiosero/Readme.md

 		"password": "password"
 	}

+    User name and password for darth vader
+    	{
+		"username": "darth",
+		"password": "vader"
+	}

 All users are hardcoded in UserRepository.
-I registered it as Singleto to use the same instance.
+I registered it as Singleton to use the same instance.

 Login endpoint will return JWT toke that you can use to call the Delete(unpublish) endpoint;
 https://localhost:44302/api/book/3